Recipes below include Scotch Collops (Veal Scaloppini), Jalapeño Cheddar Cornbread, and Molasses Cookies.

 In the spirit of Washington and Jefferson, we are featuring Dreaming Tree Wine (pictured below), made by acclaimed winemaker Steve Reeder and Dave Matthews, whose Blenheim Vineyards is one of the 30 vineyards that can be found on the Monticello Wine Trail in Virginia.

-**For dessert, try this delicious recipe for Molasses Cookies from the Joy of Cooking:
+Molasses Cookies (taken from the Joy of Cooking)

 ¾ cup (1 ½ sticks) margarine or unsalted butter